 Bew Chip, unlike many others, sent money over his lifetime (over one kilo of gold over 25 years) but did not himself return home, even for a visit.
 (See also No. 35.)
-Arriving at Hill End as a gold miner and later a storekeeper and market gardener, Bew Chip was living in Bathurst in 1933 and finally died at the Lidcombe State Hospital aged 91.
+Arriving at Hill End as a gold miner and later a storekeeper and market gardener, Bew Chip lived there the rest of his life until in 1933 he was moved and finally died at the Lidcombe State Hospital aged 91.
 Despite having lived in Australia for at least 80 years, Bew Chip died unable to claim Australian citizenship or a pension, as such rights were not finally extended to non-European people until 1956.
 It can only be speculated as whether he continued to send money after the ledger ends or if death of the family he knew or declining personal fortunes stopped the flow of money.
 If the latter, Bew Chip may not have felt able to return to his village and family even to retire, as a visit home was expected to be a ‘return in glory’ and not to be able to do so was considered shameful.

 For a full translation of the Bew Chip Account book see: An English Translation of Bew Chip’s Register by Ely Finch, Melbourne, August 2017.